yjg30737/high-performance-lang-comparison/README.md

 # high-performance-lang-comparison
 Compare performance between Python(numpy), R, Go, Rust, Julia

+This checks the performance of each language by multiplying randomized float value between 0 and 1 10,000,000 times.

 Based on <a href="https://www.datascienceland.com/blog/performance-between-python-r-julia-and-go-which-one-is-better-29">this article</a> except for Rust.

 Note: Cargo.toml is Rust version of package.json.
 If you want to run Rust script, you should not delete it.